 Rolling the Stone Away: Generations of Love & Justice is bringing together—for the first time—dozens of elders, saints and prophets from LGBTQIA Christian movements of the past five decades.
-These “invited guests” (see complete list here) will be the presenters for the conference.
+These “invited guests” will be the presenters for the conference.

 Here is the general schedule for the Rolling the Stone Away conference.
 Additional information can be found in the program book.

 - Registration opens at 10am